Navigating the Magical City of Fez: Essential Tips and Insights on Fes Weather for a Perfect Trip

 - Visit the Royal Palace of Fez: Although the palace is not open to the public, the magnificent golden gates and surrounding gardens are worth a visit.

-- Marvel at the craftsmanship of the city's artisans: Fez is renowned for its skilled craftsmen, who produce beautiful works of art, such as pottery, leather goods, and textiles.
+- Marvel at the craftsmanship of the city's artisans: Fez is renowned for its skilled artisans, who produce beautiful works of art, such as pottery, leather goods, and textiles.
 Be sure to visit the city's tanneries, where you can witness the ancient process of leather production.

 - Unwind at a traditional Moroccan hammam: After a long day of exploring, treat yourself to the ultimate relaxation experience at a local hammam, where you can enjoy a soothing steam bath, massage, and body scrub.